alglucosidase alfa (Intravenous route)

-A nurse or other trained health professional will give you alglucosidase alfa in a hospital. alglucosidase alfa is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you or your child alglucosidase alfa in a hospital. alglucosidase alfa is given through a needle placed in one of your veins.

 alglucosidase alfa must be given slowly, so the needle will remain in place for a few hours.
-You may also receive medicines to help prevent possible allergic reactions to the injection.
+You or your child may also receive medicines to help prevent possible allergic reactions to the injection.